dickinson-comp256/COMP256/docs/syllabus.md

    ![Formula for converting weighted average to base percentage.](images/WeightedAveToBasePct.jpg)

+   The instructor reserves the option to adjust the above scale and formula such that grades are increased, but not decreased.
+If adjustments are made they will be announced to the class.

 3. Your *base grade percentage* will be rounded to the nearest whole number and converted to a *base grade* using a standard grading scale as follows:

    Base Grade<br>Percentage | Base<br>Grade